macthecadillac/rosters/README.md

 they can be edited with any text editor (except perhaps for Microsoft Notepad, which is notorious for creating files with encoding issues).

-## Migration from version `w22`
+## Changes from version `w22`

+- You can now specify a configuration file at run time instead of relying on a file at a default (and hidden) location.

-The configuration file format has not changed.
-However, the file name (and specifically on macOS, the location) have been changed.
+- The configuration file format has not changed.
+However, the file name (and specifically on macOS, the location) has changed.
 If you wish to reuse the configuration from `w22`, you need to rename the file from `rosters.txt` to `rosters.toml`.
 On macOS, you also need to move the file from `~/.config` to `~/Library/Application Support`, which is a more standard location for application configuration.
-This location can be accessed from Finder through the "Go to Folder" menu item or the key binding ⇧ ⌘ G.
+This location can be accessed from Finder through the "Go to Folder" menu item or the key binding ⇧ ⌘ G. You can of course forgo this step and place the configuration file anywhere on your system and specify its path every time you run the program.

 ## Sample Configuration